joergkrause/nyaf/docs/md/docs/lib/template.md

 That's it, a lot less to write without the effort to create components.
 It's just text-replacement before the render grabs the content, so NO performance impact at runtime.

+## n-repeat

+The basic idea of TSX is to write traditional code using `map` or `forEach` on array to create loops.
+In most cases this is the best solution.
+It provides editor support and you can add the full range of JavaScript API features to adjust the result.
+But sometimes a simple loop is required and the creation of a complete expression creates a lot boilerplate code.
+In that case two variations of loops are provided, both with full editor support, too.

 > :ToCPrevNext